jonthnedw/debugging_final/README.md

 - public void testConstructorMoreMinesThanTiles() :
 Fault detected: we would expect an illegal argument exception to be thrown for an illegal argument, not a NegativeArraySizeException

+### GUI Testing
+Failing tests:

+- public void numberOfMinesShouldNotGoBelowZero() :
+This failure is due to a fault in the code which never checks if the numnber of mines can go below zero, which means the user can right-click on as many cells as they want (and make the number of mines negative).

+- public void statisticsShouldBeEmptyForNewGame() :
+This failure is due to the database being written in the tests.
+However this test may past if the file is empty but from experience it will fail every other test run.

+### PIT Mutation Analysis
+We reported a low mutation score simply because the there is high coupling in a lot of the source code and often times a mutation in the code would not result in a change of gameplay.
+First of all we were unable to include Board.java in the PIT analysis since any mutation to that file resulted in SQL exceptions which would cause PIT to fail.
+When we ran it on other files little to no mutations would be killed mainly because a lot of the unit testing check for faults in the functions altering these functions may not change how the unit test would perform simply becase there is high coupling in these functions amd these functions would do more than one thing.
+Because more than one thing would be done in these methods it made it hard to perform mutation analysis.
+Also for some GUI test these would create weak mutations since the output may not change if the UI was differnt (i.e. a different color or number of cells)

+This is why we were unable to complete mutation testing with PIT.